hvasbath/beat/docs/examples/FFI_static_resolution_tensile.rst

       depth_penalty    3.5
 =================== ======

 The *nworkers* attribute determines the number of processes to be run in parallel to calculate the Greens Functions and should be set to a sufficiently high number that the hardware supports (number of CPU -1).

-With *epsilon_search_runs* we can controll the number of models that are run automatically with different *epsilon* parameters on a sensible search bound, starting with *epsilon* as the lowest.
+With *epsilon_search_runs* we can control the number of models that are run automatically with different *epsilon* parameters on a sensible search bound, starting with *epsilon* as the lowest.

 We can start the discretization optimization with::